haochengxu/easychatbot/README.md

 # EasyChatbot

-EasyChatbot is an simple chatbot that can be integrated into any webpage easily.
+EasyChatbot is a simple, responsive chatbot that can be integrated into any webpage easily.
-So far EasyChatbot only support google gemini api, more api support will come soon.
+So far EasyChatbot only support Google Gemini API, more API support will come soon.

 ## Table of Contents